leofavre/canivete/docs/index.md

 ### <a name="parents">`parents (domEl)`</a>

-Returns all parents of a DOM element, from the closest to the most distant, recursively.
+Returns all parents of a DOM element, from the closest to the most distant.

 #### Parameter